What the Anthropic AI safety saga is really all about

 In one in every of the most weird boardroom dramas in company historical past, Anthropic’s chief rival OpenAI abruptly fired its founder and CEO Sam Altman on a November Friday in 2023, solely to rehire him the following Tuesday.

 But firing Altman led to threats of a mass exodus of workers – an untenable scenario that might have led to the destruction of the firm.
 So the board simply days later rehired Altman.
-The board dissolved quickly after, and Altman modified the company construction final 12 months to free itself of its nonprofit overseer.
+The board dissolved quickly after, and Altman modified the company construction final yr to free itself of its nonprofit overseer.

 Apple and the San Bernardino shooter

 Investigators obtained permission to retrieve information from Farook’s iPhone, however they couldn’t get inside as a result of it had been locked with a passcode.
-A California decide ordered Apple to assist regulation enforcement officers entry the cellphone.
+A California decide ordered Apple to assist regulation enforcement officers entry the telephone.

 But in an open letter, signed by Apple CEO Tim Cook, the firm refused.
 Cook stated the decide’s order would open “a backdoor to the iPhone,” which was “something we consider too dangerous to create.”
 The firm stated it had no sympathy for terrorists, however complying with the order would give authorities authorities “power to reach into anyone’s device to capture their data.”